Pollock-Krasner House and Study Center: History

 After Krasner died, the property was given to the Stony Brook Foundation which is administered by Stony Brook University.
 Conservators examined the house and studio.
 Underneath the Masonite squares, they discovered the original barn floor, covered in stray paint.
-The foundation schedules tours of the studio and house during the summer.
+The foundation schedules tours of the studio and house from May through October.

 Part of the property was donated by Krasner to The Nature Conservancy in the 1970s.
 The surrounding Springs neighborhood is on the National Register of Historic Places.
 The house and studio was declared a National Historic Landmark in 1994.

 In popular culture

 The house and studio were used in the making of the biopic Pollock (2000), starring and directed by Ed Harris.

-In addition, the studio was featured in Episode 2 of the BBC series, The Code in 2011.
+In addition, the studio was featured in Episode 2 of the BBC series The Code in 2011.